-Self resolution may be appropriate where the alleged harasser or bully is oblivious to the impact of their behavior towards the complainant.
-If the complainant feels it is appropriate they can attempt to resolve the issue directly with the alleged harasser, without the assistance of the Hills Football League Inc. by speaking directly to the person/s involved and asking them to stop the offensive behavior immediately.
+Self resolution may be appropriate where the alleged harasser or bully is oblivious to the impact of their behaviour towards the complainant.
+If the complainant feels it is appropriate they can attempt to resolve the issue directly with the alleged harasser, without the assistance of the SAWFL by speaking directly to the person/s involved and asking them to stop the offensive behaviour immediately.